pacha/vem-statusline/README.md

 Vem Statusline is designed to be a very fast, small plugin and oriented to people that want a bit more information in the statusline than the one provided by default but that don't want to install a complex plugin for that.
+(In fact, you can also create your own statusline in that case!
+Check `:help statusline`.
+It's not that difficult and you can use Vem Statusline as base if you want to do so).

 If you prefer a plugin with more configuration options and that allows you to define a great deal of elements and their positions, you can check the